wq/wq/docs/guides/define-a-custom-input-type.md

 Custom input types should be implemented as React components, and registered with `wq` via its [plugin API].
 In many cases, you can implement a custom input by importing the default equivalent from [`@wq/material`][@wq/material] and adding some wrapper logic.
 In more advanced cases, you may need to import directly from [`@material-ui/core`][@material-ui/core] or another third party library.
 In either case, you will typically need some helper functions from the [`formik`][formik] library.  `@wq/material`, `formik`, and (parts of) `@material-ui/core` are all exported by the default [wq.js] build provided by wq.app.
 This means you can generally use them whether you are using wq's create-react-app template or the Django template without npm.

 > Note: When using [`wq start --without-npm`][setup], you will need a way to compile JSX to `React.createElement()` calls.
 You could use the [online Babel converter][babel-repl], or use npm to install Rollup and Babel (but not necessarily all of create-react-app and wq's npm dependencies).
 If you use Rollup, you may find [@wq/rollup-plugin] useful, as it will allow you to write plain npm imports and have them automatically translated to leverage exports from `./wq.js`.
-The `app/js/custom.js` example in the demo below simulates the output of a rollup build.
+The `app/js/custom.js` example in the demo below simulates the output of a Rollup build.

 In this case, the goal is to have the "Other Color" input remain hidden until the `"other"` value is selected in the "Color" input.
 To do this, we can define `OtherInput` as a wrapper component that renders `null` unless the condition is met.
 Note that all of the customization happens in the `OtherInput`, which has direct access to the full form state via `useFormikContext()`.
 It is not necessary (or recommended) to attach an `onChange` handler directly to the "Color" input to control the display of `OtherInput`.